Stanko/Stanko.github.io/content/blog/2022-10-23-making-2d-platformer-controls.md

 tags = ["js", "games", "animation", "2d", "platform", "controls"]

 [extra]
-intro = "I played with creating tight 2D platforms controls from scratch.
-This post covers animation loop, horizontal movement, jumping and naive rendering."
-# image = "/img/platform-game/cover.png"

-# Add demo at the start
+intro = "Me trying to create 2D platform game controls from scratch." image = "/img/2d-controls/cover.png"

 +++

+This is something I have written couple of months ago, expecting it to be a part of the series about making a 2D platformer.
+Unfortunately, I lost the motivation and never made a game, so the series never happened.
+But I found this draft, polished it a little bit and decided to publish it in the end.

+## Summary

-At my office, we started doing some fun [code challenges](/blog/weekly-code-challenge-spring-2021/) again.
-The latest challenge is to make a game.
+It started with [code challenges](/blog/weekly-code-challenge-spring-2021/) we have been doing in our office.
+One specific challenge was to make a game.
 Any game you want, in any technology you want.

-I'm in love with games like Hollow Knight, Dead Cells and Celeste.
-I always tell people how these games have really tight controls.
-But what does _tight_ really mean?

-I would dare to say, that tight controls, like all good user experience, are invisible.
-You'll forget about them as character in the game controls exactly like you expect.
-Therefore, they are responsive and precise, but forgiving.

-I'll stop here, as this subject could be a separate post.
-I suggest you check [Mark Brown's video](https://www.youtube.com/watch?v=yorTG9at90g) on Celeste's controls, where he breaks down what it means for a game to have tight controls.

-## Summary

-For this challenge, I decided to create these tight platform controls, from scratch, in TypeScript.
-Doing a write up seemed like a nice thing to do, but I quickly realized it is not going to be a single post.
-So this is only a part one.
-At the bottom you can check [the demo](#demo) of what we are going to build in this post.
+Because I'm a big sucker for 2D platformers, I decided to make one completely from scratch.
+Game was never finished, but I ended up with a elementary implementation of 2D platforming controls.

+Here is the demo of it:

+{{ codepen(
+  id="XWYrXvJ",
+  title="Example of customizing webkit scrollbars using CSS", height=400 htmlId="demo"
+) }}

 I feel like I have to add a disclaimer here - I have never built a real game myself.
 That's exactly why I decided to implement everything from scratch.
-This way, I'll go through the whole process.
+Doing it that way, I'll have to go through the whole process.
 While this is a great way for me to learn, I may reinvent the wheel here and there, or do things in a non-standard way.

 Here is a short list of topics we are going to cover in this post: